-International Travel For Registrants
+Important International Travel Information For Registrants

-We are here to offer up some assistance for what limited travel is available.
-This handy guide is a tool to help you decide where to plan your next trip.
+We are here to offer up some assistance for what limited travel is available at the moment.
+This handy guide we have put together, along with the information you will find in our exclusive travel matrix, should hopefully help you decide where to plan your next trip.

-- Islands and other colonies (mostly in the Caribbean and South Pacific) that are governed by foreign powers have similar entry requirements as their host nations.
+Islands and other colonies (mostly in the Caribbean and South Pacific) that are governed by foreign powers have similar entry requirements as their host nations.
 For example, Tahiti (French Polynesia) is governed by France and therefore follows French immigration policy.
 The governing nation is listed in () next to any such protectorate.